wmhilton-stoplight/platform-docs/2.-workspaces/n.activity-logs.md

 **How far back does the log go?**
 - August 18, 2021

-**Can users change the length of time data is retained or amount/types of data that is collected?**
+**Can users change the length of time data is retained or the amount/types of data that are collected?**
 - Not at this time

 **What users are tracked?**
-- Internal and External: We can identify who is making the change and surface username, email address, and IP address.
-If someone outside of your Workspace makes a change (eg Github), you will be able to see their email address.
+- Internal and External: Stoplight can identify who is making the change and surface username, email address, and IP address.
+If someone outside of your Workspace makes a change (via GitHub for example), you will be able to see their email address.